 In terms of pricing, Wix.com’s subscription plans start at $8.25/month and you get to create unlimited pages as long as your storage doesn’t exceed 20GB.

 Weebly is kind of a mix of Squarespace and Wix.com.
 After you select a base template to work with, you then start inserting elements to your page by simply dragging and dropping.
-Elements are categorized as content, multimedia, structural, e-commerce, and other third-party widgets.
+Elements are categorized as content, multimedia, structural, e-commerce with Square, and other third-party widgets.
 The online editor is extremely intuitive and only has options that I personally find important for an online editor.
 For instance, you get to choose the size of your button and if you want some margin above or below, you can easily define that as well.

 It comes with a very handy blog feature that allows you to create blog posts, categorize those posts, and even set the publishing schedule.
 The great thing when composing new blog posts is that you can easily insert any multimedia or structure elements to your post, thus customizing the look and feel of each post.